eloiisa-gh/herb-fun-facts/README.md

 In the 'Configure' section, set the 'Service name' eg: `herb-fun-facts`, and 'Region'.
 In 'Authentication', select `Allow unauthenticated invocations`.
+In 'Containers' -> 'Variables & Secrets' set up the environment variables.

 Click 'Create'.